vegaprotocol/documentation/docs/tutorials/proposals/maker-volume-rebate-program-proposal.md

 import TabItem from '@theme/TabItem';
 import Batch from './_batch-sample.md';

-When a volume discount program is enabled, traders can receive discounts on their fees.
-The higher their taker volume over the discount program's window length, the greater the discount traders can receive.
+When a high-volume maker rebate program is enabled, market makers can receive a rebate of a portion of their paid fees.
+The higher their maker volume over the program's window length, the greater the rebate that makers can receive.

-The volume discount program needs to be enabled by governance.
+The program needs to be enabled by governance.
 Once it's enabled, both the requirements and the benefits can also be replaced with a new program.

-This page describes what you need to propose enabling or replacing the volume discount program, and provides example proposal templates that you will need to edit before sharing and submitting.
+This page describes what you need to propose enabling or replacing the program, and provides example proposal templates that you will need to edit before sharing and submitting.

-## Requirements
+## Requirements [WIP]

 You will need:
 * A connected [Vega wallet](../../tools/vega-wallet/index.md), with your wallet name and public key to hand
 * A minimum of whichever is larger, associated with that public key: <NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.minProposerBalance" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="governance.proposal.VolumeDiscountProgram.minProposerBalance" hideName={true} formatter="governanceToken" suffix="tokens"/>) or <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideName={true} formatter="governanceToken"  formatter="governanceToken" suffix="tokens"/>)
 * Familiarity with [governance on Vega](../../concepts/governance/index.md)

-## Anatomy of a volume discount program proposal
+## Anatomy of a maker rebate program proposal
-The fields below all need to be defined to enable the volume discount program or replace an existing one.
+The fields below all need to be defined to enable the program or replace an existing one.

 If you are suggesting a replacement program, you'll need to include all the fields, even if you don't want to change their values.
-Just use the existing values from the current volume discount program.
+Just use the existing values from the current maker rebate program program.

 **End of program timestamp**: Date and time after which, when the current epoch ends, the program will end and discounts will be disabled.